 Aniko Imre, Ph.D.

-Anikó Imre is Associate Professor in the Department of Cinema and Media Studies and a member of the faculty board of the Interdivisional Media Arts and Practice Doctoral Program (iMAP).
+Anikó Imre is an associate professor and chair of the Division of Cinema and Media Studies and a member of the faculty board of the Interdivisional Media Arts and Practice Doctoral Program (iMAP).
 She came to USC after completing a three-year postdoctoral fellowship at the Amsterdam School of Cultural Analysis (ASCA) of the University of Amsterdam, where she participated in a collaborative project on media globalization and post-Wall European transformations.
 She has published widely and teaches courses on film and media theory, global television, national and transnational media and European media.

 “Love to Hate: National Celebrity and Racial Intimacy on Reality TV in the New Europe.”
 Television and New Media, 16.2 (2015): 103-130.